spk-22/Phish-Guard/README.md

 # Visualizations
 * Training Loss and Accuracy Over Epochs (Causal GraphSAGE): Visualizes the convergence of the model during causal training, showing decreasing loss and increasing accuracy over epochs.
 * Confusion Matrix: Provides a detailed breakdown of true positives, true negatives, false positives, and false negatives from the final evaluation, illustrating the model's classification accuracy for each class.
-* ROC Curve: Illustrates the model's trade-off between True Positive Rate and False Positive Rate across various classification thresholds, with the AUC-ROC score quantifying overall performance. *
+* ROC Curve: Illustrates the model's trade-off between True Positive Rate and False Positive Rate across various classification thresholds, with the AUC-ROC score quantifying overall performance.
-* Training Loss - Phishing Noise Training: Depicts the loss reduction during the training phase where noise was intentionally injected, demonstrating the model's ability to learn effectively despite data imperfections. *
+* Training Loss - Phishing Noise Training: Depicts the loss reduction during the training phase where noise was intentionally injected, demonstrating the model's ability to learn effectively despite data imperfections.
-* Overall Training Loss/Accuracy: Shows the general learning progression of the model, likely from an initial training phase, with loss decreasing and accuracy increasing. *
+* Overall Training Loss/Accuracy: Shows the general learning progression of the model, likely from an initial training phase, with loss decreasing and accuracy increasing.
+* Visual Interface: The dashboard helps to visualize the data fed to the global (fusion classifier) and attack - specific models for viewing class probabilities, graph plot visualization and accuracy metrics, confidence scores of both models and the probable reason behind the respective model's classification.

 # Dependencies
 The project relies on the following key libraries: